NDIS Local Area Coordination

 We welcome your feedback about the NDIS

-or you are unhappy with any aspect of the service you have received from us you can lodge a complaint with the National Disability Insurance Agency (NDIA) through its website here.
+If we are unable to resolve your issue or you are unhappy with any aspect of the service you have received from us you can lodge a complaint with the National Disability Insurance Agency (NDIA).
+Visit the NDIA feedback and complaints page.

 Our MOOV vans are a mobile NDIS office

 Moving into your own home is a special milestone but for Elise Miller, it holds extra significance.
 Elise has finally had the birthday party she's dreamed of for so long, with friends, family and other supporters celebrating in her new purpose-built home.
 The sociable...

 FOR many of us, 2020 may turn out to be a year we’d rather forget.
 But for Maclean woman Jacques Sears, things have never been better.
 Ms Sears, also known as Tasel, is deaf, but with the help of the National Disability Insurance Scheme her life has changed for the...

 Madeleine Thompson dreamed of becoming a nurse when she was still in primary school.
 Now she’s living the dream, having recently secured a permanent role as an Assistant in Nursing at St Joseph’s Nursing Home in the northern NSW town of Lismore.
 “I’m really enjoying...

 Schools are looking toward an inclusive future thanks to awareness program, ‘Different on the Outside but the Same on the Inside’.
 Many of us saw the distraught video of nine year old Quaden Bayles and our hearts wrenched seeing the effect of bullying upon a young...